A guide to Canadian study permits

 Can you work in Canada with a study permit?

-- Work up to 24 hours per week during academic terms.
+- Work up to 24 hours per week off campus during regular academic terms.

 Other International study visas